 We believe that we have laid the foundation to execute our long-term growth strategy and prudently manage financial and operational risk while maximizing shareholder value.
-We have identified the following strategic priorities for fiscal year 2019:
+We have identified the following strategic priorities for fiscal year 2020:

-- Increase net income by improving performance across our core operational and financial metrics: same store sales, retail margin, portfolio yield, charge-off rate, and interest expense; - Open five to nine new stores in our current geographic footprint to leverage our existing infrastructure; - Increase interest income on our loan portfolio by continuing to originate higher-yielding loans; - Continue to refine and enhance our underwriting platform; - Reduce our interest expense despite a rising rate environment; - Optimize our mix of quality, branded products and gain efficiencies in our warehouse, delivery and transportation operations to increase our retail gross margin; - · Continue to grow our lease-to-own sales; and - Maintain disciplined oversight of our selling, general and administrative expenses.
+- Increase net income by improving or maintaining performance across our core operational and financial metrics: same store sales, retail margin, portfolio yield, charge-off rate, and interest expense; - Open 12 to 15 new stores in our current geographic footprint to leverage our existing distribution infrastructure; - Continue to refine and enhance our underwriting platform; - Mitigate increases in our interest expense despite a rising rate environment; - Optimize our mix of quality, branded products and gain efficiencies in our warehouse, delivery and transportation operations to increase our retail gross margin; - Continue to grow our lease-to-own sales; - Maintain disciplined oversight of our selling, general and administrative expenses; - Ensure that the Company has the leadership and human capital pipeline and capability to drive results and meet present and future business objectives as the Company continues to expand its retail store base; and - Leverage technology and shared services to drive efficient, effective and scalable processes.